Our Quests Have Spoken

 The mere mention of Hawaii is enough to prompt visions of grass skirts and colorful cocktails with tiny umbrellas.
 While you will find some kitsch in Honolulu, you’ll also find art museums, bike paths, and some of the most beautiful scenery in the world.

 Popular Waikiki Beach has soft sands and great surf.
 For majestic Oahu, views scramble to the top of Diamond Head – a 350-acre volcanic crater.
 Historic structures like Iolani Palace and Ali’iolani Hale are worth a visit on a non-beach day.

 #6 of the Top Ten Best Destinations in the United States.

 San Diego is a city on the Pacific coast of California known for its beaches, parks and warm climate.

 Immense Balboa Park is the site of the renowned San Diego Zoo, as well as numerous art galleries, artist studios, museums, and gardens.
-A deep harbor is home to a large active naval fleet, with the USS Midway, an aircraft-carrier-turned-museum, open to the public.
+A deep harbor is a home to a large active naval fleet, with the USS Midway, an aircraft-carrier-turned-museum, open to the public.